Sophtware-com/SuperLights/README.md

 The 3 potentiometers control the brightness, flashing rate, and color or size within particular patterns.
 The brightness is controlled globally and affects the LEDs immediately and this setting is not saved to internal EEPROM.
 The flash rate and color/size knob settings are stored per individual pattern and the values are saved when moving off the pattern or turning off the unit.
 The brightness knob does not work on all patterns, especially patterns that vary the birghtness already.

-## LED Initialization Mode
+## LED Initialization

-To enter LED initialization mode, with the unit off, turn all 3 knobs counter clockwise until they stop, then hold both group and pattern buttons down, then turn the unit on.
+To enter LED initialization mode, with the unit off, turn all 3 knobs clockwise until they stop, then hold both group and pattern buttons down, then turn the unit on.
 When the lights display, let go of both buttons.
-The unit will enter LED initialization mode allowing the user to set the number of LEDs on their light set, where the 12 o'clock position is, both the 9 and 3 o'clock positions, and the direction the LEDs are mounted - either clockwise or counter-clockwise.
-This will allow the unit to adjust patterns on the fly so they display correctly on the user's cage ring.
+The unit will enter LED initialization mode allowing the user to set the number of LEDs on their light set (even numbers only), where the 12 o'clock position is, both the 9 and 3 o'clock positions, and the direction the LEDs are mounted - either clockwise or counter-clockwise.
+This will allow the unit to adjust patterns on the fly so they display correctly on the user's cage ring (like the American flag and the navigation strobe pattern).

 ### Alternate Settings for Naviagtion

-Alternate settings for navigating patterns can be set using a programming sequence at start up.
+Alternate settings for navigating and displaying patterns can be set using a programming sequence at start up.
 This can be set based in the user's preferences.

 1. **Mode 1 - Normal Operation**